-The MBRRACE-UK timeliness benchmarks for the notification of deaths and completion of surveillance data are:
+The MBRRACE-UK timeliness benchmarks for the notification of deaths and completion of surveillance data for this period were:

 - 1) All deaths should be notified to MBRRACE-UK within 30 days of the death occurring.
 The full data does not have to be complete at this point. - 2) Trusts and Health Boards should aim to complete data entry for each death within 90 days of the death occurring.